 What Does a Yellow Chrysanthemum Flower Represent?

-Yellow Chrysanthemum flowers usually symbolize joy and happiness.
+Yellow Chrysanthemums usually symbolize joy and happy life.

 In Australia, for instance, Chrysanthemum flowers are often given on Mother’s Day.
 Victorian cultures considered it a flower that was strictly given to commemorate friendship.
 It could also be given to people to help them get well.

-In Japan, the Chrysanthemum flower represents the royal family of the Emperor.
-However, in New Orleans, the flower is only used for All Saints Day celebrations.
+In Japan, the Chrysanthemum flower represents the imperial family of the Emperor.
+However, in New Orleans, the beautiful flower is only used for All Saints Day celebrations.
+People in Japan also drink from wine glasses with a single chrysanthemum flower at the bottom to increase their chances of living a long and happy life.

 Finally, in Chinese culture, the Chrysanthemum flower is a symbol of the dead and is often referred to as one of the Four Gentlemen in Chinese culture, frequently used as a symbol in artworks.